 Let $G$ be a compact connected Lie group, let $T\leqslant G$ be a fixed maximal torus, and let $W=N(T)/T$ be the Weyl group.
 We begin by recalling some known facts concerning the path--components and the fundamental group of $\Hom(\Z^n,G)$ which will be used in the sequel.

 In general, $\Hom(\Z^n,G)$ is not path--connected.
-If $\pi_{1}(G)$ is torsionfree, however, then $\Hom(\Z^2,G)$ is path--connected, because the centralizer of any element of $G$ is connected (see \cite[IX \S 5.3 Corollary 1]{Bourbaki}).
-In fact, classical theorems of Borel \cite{Bo60} show that $\Hom(\Z^2,G)$ is path--connected if and only if $\pi_1(G)$ is torsionfree, and for $n\geqslant 3$ the space $\Hom(\Z^n,G)$ is path--connected if and only if $H_\ast(G;\Z)$ is torsionfree.
+If $\pi_{1}(G)$ is torsion free, however, then $\Hom(\Z^2,G)$ is path--connected, because the centralizer of any element of $G$ is connected (see \cite[IX \S 5.3 Corollary 1]{Bourbaki}).
+In fact, classical theorems of Borel \cite{Bo60} show that $\Hom(\Z^2,G)$ is path--connected if and only if $\pi_1(G)$ is torsion free, and for $n\geqslant 3$ the space $\Hom(\Z^n,G)$ is path--connected if and only if $H_\ast(G;\Z)$ is torsion free.
 For example, this is the case for $G=SU(m)$, $G=U(l)$ and $G=Sp(k)$.

 When $\Hom(\Z^{n},G)$ is not path--connected, we denote by $\Hom(\Z^{n},G)_{\BONE}$ the path--connected component that contains the trivial homomorphism $\BONE\co \Z^n\to G$, equivalently the tuple $\BONE=(1_G,\dots,1_G)$.
 Then $\Hom(\Z^{n},G)_{\BONE}$ consists precisely of those $n$-tuples that are contained in some maximal torus of $G$.
 For simply--connected $G$ this follows, because the rank of the centralizer of a commuting $n$-tuple is locally constant (see \cite[Corollary 2.3.2]{BFM}).
 For general $G$ it follows by the same argument applied to the universal cover of $G$ using \cite[Lemma 2.2]{Goldman}.
 Consequently,